catberry/catberry/docs/index.md

 	 * @returns {Promise<Object>|Object|null|undefined} Loaded data.
 	 */
 	load() {
-		// Here you can do any HTTP requests using this._uhr.
+		// Here you can perform HTTP requests using this._uhr.
-		// Please read details here https://github.com/catberry/catberry-uhr.
+		// For more info see: https://github.com/catberry/catberry-uhr.
 	}

 	/**